Glasgow School of Art: Research

 In the 2021 Research Excellence Framework exercise 82% of the GSA's research was assessed to be internationally excellent.
-75% of the GSA’s research outputs were ranked at the two top grades 4* (world-leading in originality, significance and rigour), and 3* (or internationally excellent) with the GSA being one of the leading practice-based research institutions in the UK.
+75% of the GSA's research outputs were ranked at the two top grades 4* (world-leading in originality, significance and rigour), and 3* (or internationally excellent) with the GSA being one of the leading practice-based research institutions in the UK.

 Notable alumni

+Alumni of the Glasgow School of Art are notable in painters, writers, film directors, photographers, designers, and architects.

+In popular culture

+The Glasgow School of Art featured as a location in the first episode of the 1987 series Tutti Frutti, starring Emma Thompson and Robbie Coltrane.